greyseason/boot2docker-gui-osx/README.md

 Next, unzip the ````Boot2Docker GUI v0.3.0 Install.zip```` and just run the ````Boot2Docker GUI Install````.
 It will install all [boot2docker](https://github.com/boot2docker/boot2docker) and [Docker](https://www.docker.io/) files and will put to user's home folder: ````./boot2docker```` and ````bin```` folders.
-Boot2Docker GUI App will be put out your Desktop.
+Boot2Docker GUI App will be put onto your Desktop.
+You are free to copy it whatever you like.

 How it works
 ------------